FergusOBoyle/sustainable-dev-goals-forecasting/README.md

 4. Extract files from the donloaded folder.
 5. Place WDIData.csv into a data/ subfolder of your local repo.

-## Todo
+## Possible next steps

-* Try Random forest model
-* Try XGBoost
-* Add more historical values of the target
-* Add historical values of the target residual  as a new feature
+* Try other libraries that include tree-based models that cope with sparse input data (H20?)
 * Try more advanced methods of imputation using mtsdi package in R
-* Try Feature reduction using Foreward selection algorithm
+* Try feature reduction using the foreward selection algorithm
-* Try some classical time-series forecasting algorithms
+* Try  more classical time-series forecasting algorithms.
+For example, the dynamic method described in chapter 9 of *Forecasting: Principles and Practice*